cometbft/cometbft/docs/guides/app-dev/mempool-lanes.md

   before A.
 - **Ordering across lanes**: Transactions in separate lanes are not guaranteed to maintain the order in which they are processed, disseminated to other nodes.
-Developers should be aware that classification in lanes can result in transaction being committed to different blocks and executed in different order.
+Developers should be aware that classification in lanes can result in transactions being committed to different blocks and executed in different order.
 - **Immutable lane assignment**: Once a transaction is assigned to a lane upon entering the mempool, its lane cannot be changed, even during rechecking.